apo1397/portfolio/README.md

 # Apoorv Abhishek - Portfolio

-This is the online portfolio of Apoorv Abhishek, showcasing projects and experiences.
-Apoorv is a backend developer turned Product Manager with a passion for building impactful products.
-While he may harbor a playful disdain for frontend development (a "secret" he happily admits!), his experience spans a variety of domains, including B2B SaaS, e-commerce marketplaces, and real estate platforms.
-He's also recently ventured into the exciting world of restaurant ownership and embraces the "new vibe code" ethos.
-This portfolio is inspired by the design and structure found on [Sumanth Samala's website](https://sumanthsamala.com/).
+This is the online portfolio of Apoorv Abhishek, showcasing projects and experiences and hoping a recruiter sees this!

 ## About Me